-A certain amount of abrasion and scratching from foot traffic, playing children, pets, heavy stationary objects, and carts or dollies, cannot be avoided and will eventually erode the existing floor finish on a decorative concrete floor.
-This finish needs to be restored periodically so that the concrete sealer, and concrete stain below, is not affected.
-How often to recoat depends on the building environment.
-In homes, once a year is a good rule of thumb; for businesses, it should be more often: probably every 4 to 6 months.
+A certain amount of abrasion and scratching from foot traffic, children playing, pets, stationary objects and carts or dollies, cannot be avoided and will eventually erode the existing floor finish on a decorative concrete floor.
+This floor finish - or "polish" - needs to be restored periodically so that the concrete sealer and stain below is not affected.
+How often to re-coat with floor finish depends most on the building environment.
+In homes, once per year is a good rule of thumb, whereas with businesses, it should be more often: at least once every 4 to 6 months.

-You should use a commercial grade floor finish from a janitorial supply house, and not one from a hardware or grocery store.
-Apply with a garden sprinkling can and then spread with a lambswool applicator, or loop end mop, in thin, uniform coats.
-Be aware that loop end mops used for applying finish are slightly different than those used for damp mopping: they are made of a finer fiber such as nylon filament yarn or microfiber.
-A new coat of floor finish does not take long to apply and usually dries in 30 minutes or less.
-If you have the time, consider applying a second coat of finish, at the same time, for added durability and longevity.
-If there is a Decorative Concrete Scoring Pattern on the stained concrete floor, be careful not to fill the saw cuts with floor finish.
-Floor finish goes on milky white, and it may end up collecting too deep in the cuts to clear up as it dries.
+Always use a commercial grade floor finish from a janitorial supply house (local or online) and not one from a hardware or grocery store.
+Apply the finish sparingly, with a garden sprinkling can, then spread with a lambswool applicator or loop end mop in very thin, uniform coats.
+(Note: loop end mops used for applying finish are slightly different than those used for damp mopping: they are made of a finer fiber such as nylon filament yarn or microfiber.)
+A new coat of floor finish should not take long to apply and will dry in 30-45 minutes, if not applied too heavily.
+Also, if the acid-stained or decorative concrete floor has a scored or saw-cut pattern, be careful not to fill those joints with floor finish.
+Floor finish goes down milky white and may collect too deep in the cuts to clear up as it dries.

-Floor finishes are inexpensive - around $20 a gallon from a janitorial supply house.
-They come in matte, satin, or gloss versions, depending on the amount of desired surface sheen, and vary in optical clarity and depth, as well.
+Floor finishes are inexpensive - usually no more than $20 per gallon from a janitorial supply house.
+They come in matte, satin, or high gloss, and vary in optical clarity and depth, as well.